 That said, we did find a number of hot tubs available from retailers such as HomeDepot.com, Amazon.com, Wayfair.com and elsewhere.
 These spas are ignored by most hot tub experts, and some recommend against them, but many receive enough positive user feedback to indicate that they are very good performers, especially in light of their price relative to models sold through specialty retailers.

 Chief among those are hot tubs sold under the Lifesmart brand.
-Lifesmart spas aren't named at TopTenReviews.com or Spasearch.
-However Lifesmart spas are made by Watkins Manufacturing, which is also the maker Hot Springs hot tubs -- a brand that's very well regarded -- and users generally rate Lifesmart hot tubs highly at retail sites.
+Lifesmart spas aren't named at Spasearch.
+However Lifesmart spas are made by Watkins Manufacturing, which is also the maker of Hot Springs hot tubs -- a brand that's very well regarded -- and users generally rate Lifesmart hot tubs highly at retail sites.

 Some consider most above-ground hot tubs, such as the models listed above, to be portable, but they are large, heavy units that most won't want to move around very often once they are set up -- and you'd have to drain them to do so.
 Inflatable hot tubs are truly portable, and are relatively inexpensive, however they have some significant downsides -- most of which seem to bother hot tub aficionados and experts more than they bother owners, or at least those owners who understood what they were getting.

-A case in point is the Coleman Lay-Z-Spa (Est. $400).
+A case in point is the Coleman Lay-Z-Spa (Est. $350).
 It has all of the downsides of most inflatable hot tubs as outlined in our discussion of Types of Hot Tubs, including the use of air blowers instead of water jets, less durable construction, and an aesthetic that screams kiddie pool more than it does spa.

-At least part of the high owner satisfaction we noted is due to the Lay-Z-Spa's relative value as it's one of the least expensive hot tubs you can buy, but the positives cited don't stop there.
-Owners like the easy set up and low maintenance.
+Most owners, however, don't seem to care.
+They love the Lay-Z-Spa's relative value as it's one of the least expensive hot tubs you can buy.
+Owners also like the easy set up and low maintenance.
 Some note that it takes some time for the water to warm up completely.
 Once warm the Coleman does a surprisingly good job of maintaining its temperature, most say, though things cool off when the air blower is going.
 Keep in mind that this hot tub is not designed for use at air temperatures below 40 degrees -- something that disappoints some users.
 Several say that they are surprised at how effective the air bubbles are at providing a satisfying water massage.
 There are no interior seats, and while Coleman hot tub is rated to hold up to six people, reviewers say that two to four is more realistic.
 Among the included accessories are an inflatable hot tub cover, a padded ground cloth and a floater to hold pool chemicals for water sanitation.
 The Lay-Z-Spa is covered by a one-year warranty.